MoodyMan04/CSCI213-Assignment4/README.md

 # CSCI213-Assignment4
-Assignment 4 in CSCI213: A .ASP.Net Framework Website for a Karate School Database Created within Visual Studio
+Assignment 4 in CSCI213: A .ASP.Net Framework Website for a Karate School Database

+Created within Visual Studio using the Web Forms template

-This project demonstrates the following:
+This team project demonstrates the following:
 - A Microsoft SQL database with several tables
 - A link between the database and visual studio
 - Several webpages to navigate the database and modify it, including: